Zhuzhou Hunan, China Travel Guide

 Autumn (October-November) or Spring (March-April) comfortable temperatures and less rain.
 These months are excellent for exploring parks and natural areas.

 Cultural activities are possible year-round, but spring and autumn provide more favorable weather for walking and visiting outdoor sites.
-River activities on the Xiangjiang work well from late spring to early autumn, avoiding peak heat or heaviest rains.
+River activities on the Xiangjiang work well starting in late spring to early autumn, avoiding peak heat or heaviest rains.

 Consult Chinese national holiday calendars to avoid crowds.